To help with online shopping during COVID-19, we are offering free shipping on all orders.

 Clothes moths have a funny way of finding their way into your nicest clothing--that's why these pests are often called wool moths or cashmere moths.

 If you think you have a moth infestation in your home, use our pheromone moth traps to diagnose and identify the problem.

-The Safer® Brand Clothes Moth Alert Trap uses strong pheromones to lure adult moths and trap them.
-Our clothes moth traps offer a cost-effective and easy-to-use natural pest control solution to moths damaging your rugs, carpets, and clothing.
-Our clothes moth traps lasts up to 12 weeks as they trap adult moths, not larvae.
+The Safer® Brand Clothes Moth Alert Trap uses pheromones to lure adult moths and trap them.
+Our clothes moth traps offer a cost-effective and easy-to-use pest control solution to moths damaging your rugs, carpets, and clothing.
+Our clothes moth traps last up to 12 weeks as they trap adult moths, not larvae.

 Using our clothes moth traps gives you effective moth control and an easy way to identify a problem if moth deterrents such as mothballs or moth repellents are not working.